emerywebster/emerywebster.github.io/_posts/2015-11-19-the-mom-test.md

 ---
 ...is one of the most helpful and insightful business books I've read.
 If you're reading this and have any interest in building a new idea (or gathering better feedback in general) definitely [pick it up](http://www.amazon.com/The-Mom-Test-customers-business/dp/1492180742) now.

-_The Mom Test_ serves as a guide to customer conversations so you can build the best possible products/solutions (learning what to build before investing time and money into it).
+_The Mom Test_ serves as a guide to customer conversations so you can build the best possible products/solutions (learning what to build before investing time and money into the wrong idea).

 If you present your idea to customers right off the bat you are only inviting empty compliments, unnecessary fluff, and misleading ideas (not only will your mom say it's a great idea...everyone will.)
 Instead focus on their life/activies/problems/goals so that you can:

 1. **Validate** whether or not you're actually solving a real problem
-2. **Collect** useful information (identify what they really care about)
+2. **Collect** useful information (identify what they really care about &mdash; and if they'll pay for it)
 3. **Implement**/share learning so your team can properbly build and sell a solution.

 It's also a surprisingly fun read.
 Rather than regurgitating and summarizing its many key points (which I end up doing below anyway) I'll showcase a quick example: